 - Influenza (seasonal) is a highly contagious viral respiratory infection acquired through the inhalation of aerosolized respiratory droplets or direct contact with respiratory secretions from infected persons.

-- Risk is high for travelers, depending on the destination and time of year, and for anyone in close contact with infected persons.
+- Risk is high for travelers, depending on the destination and time of year, and for persons in close contact with infected persons.

-- Symptoms include high fever, chills, severe body aches, headache, extreme tiredness, and dry cough; occasionally sore throat and cold-like symptoms occur.
+- Symptoms include high fever, chills, severe body aches, headache, extreme tiredness, and dry cough.

-- Consequences of infection may include pneumonia and respiratory failure; inflammation of the brain, heart, and muscles.
-Death may occur, especially in older persons and those with underlying medical conditions.
+- Consequences of infection may include pneumonia and respiratory failure.
+Death may occur, especially in those at extremes of age and in persons with underlying medical conditions.

 - Vaccine side effects are most commonly injection-site reactions and, less frequently, fever and muscle aches.

-- Duration of vaccine protection is 6 months; no booster dose is recommended.
-However, revaccination should be considered by travelers who were immunized more than 6 months earlier if influenza risk exists at their destination (because of waning immunity).
+- Duration of vaccine protection is about 6 months; no booster dose is recommended; however, revaccination should be considered by travelers who were vaccinated more than 6 months earlier if influenza risk exists at their destination (because of waning immunity).

-Exposure risk depends on the geographic area and time of year.
-Influenza season typically occurs during the winter months in the Northern and Southern Hemispheres but varies in tropical and subtropical countries.
+Seasonal influenza occurrence depends on the geographic area and time of year.
+Influenza season usually occurs during the winter months in the Northern and Southern Hemispheres but varies in tropical and subtropical countries.
 Some countries have specific seasonality, whereas others have influenza throughout the year, with periods of peak activity.

 Risk is high for travelers, depending on the destination and time of year.